 Despite the difficulties in approaching this delicate subject, making the simple suggestion of seeking professional help may be the light in the dark that your loved one needs.
 You really never know how they may react until you try.
 Letting them know that help is available can make a huge difference, and may open their mind to the possibility of being admitted to an inpatient drug rehab centre or similar treatment facility.
 Being the first line of support can give them the confidence to seek the help that they really need.

 Get Help at The Dawn Rehab in Thailand

 If you or someone you love is struggling with addiction or mental illness, The Dawn can help.
 For addiction treatment and medical support around the clock, we are one of the most highly respected inpatient centres for drug and alcohol rehab in Thailand.
 At The Dawn, we protect every client’s confidentiality and conform to high ethical standards.

 Our 1:1 staff to client ratio ensures personal care in a safe and healing environment, with private and spacious accommodation for maximum comfort.
 All treatment is highly personalised and tailor made to suit each individual patient’s needs.
 Our relapse assurance policy means that we offer a completely free stay of up to 28 days in the event of a relapse after receiving our treatment.
-Contact The Dawn today to find out more or call +66 63 048 4877 for immediate assistance.
+Contact The Dawn today to find out more about our treatment.